ColinGale/College-Basketball-Predictor/README.md

 This project offers a simple interface for the user to make a prediction of two teams facing off in the 2025 NCAA Tournament.
 The user must enter in the name of the both desired teams as they are listed on *kenpom.com* in order to ensure proper functionality.
 Once this requirement has been satisfied, the model fits the data from both teams in order to make an accurate prediction of the outcome.
 The program prints out the result of the game so that the user can clearly identify the winner.
 This project will be used to fill out a bracket in the nationwide **Men's Basketball Bracket Challenge** to see how the predictions compare to some of the best sports analysts in the world.

+pretournament_stats.py's main function is to grab data from the team's last 5 games before the tournament.
+In an effort to respect the request limit set by sports-reference.com, pretournament_stats.py's stores all data to a local csv and is therefore not run in the main program.
+The source code is still provided in order to demonstrate how the csv files were made using accurate statistics.
+Running the pretournament_stats.py's main will take around
+12 minutes, and will retrieve all team averages from the years 2018, 2019, 2022, and 2023.

 ---